 When you’re ready for dinner, get take out from Wood N’ Hog BBQ, or try some classic deep dish from a local favorite for over 40 years, Papa Del’s Pizza.
 Don’t forget a sweet treat from one of the best ice cream shops in the area, Jarling’s Custard Cup.
 When night falls, it’s not time to sleep just yet.
 Visit Champaign Dark Sky Park, the state’s first and only dark sky park, which offers stunningly clear views of the night sky.
 After you’ve had enough gazing up at the sky, rest your head at the Hyatt Place Champaign-Urbana in downtown Champaign, or stay at the contemporary I Hotel on the University of Illinois campus.

 After lunch, go take a walk – or drive – on the wild side.
 At Aikman Wildlife Adventure, you can do a walking tour or use your own vehicle for a drive-thru safari where you can get up close with more than 100 free roaming animals – like zebras.
 Afterward, pick up some hand-dipped chocolates from Flesor’s Candy Kitchen for a little road trip treat (you deserve it!)
 You’ll need some energy for your visit to the all-new Cucurbit Market at The Great Pumpkin Patch.
-While the pumpkin patch side of the farm is not open to visitors this year, this smaller-scale market will still give you all the pumpkins, squash, gourds and other fall-themed treats you need – like pumpkin ice cream.
+The patch, which is 100% open to the public, offers up amazing experiences like the Maize Maze, wagon rides, stunning displays, picking in the patch, the Homestead Bakery, and so much more.